 Is your energy bill haunting you?

 Standby power, also known as vampire load, phantom power, or ghost load, is the electricity consumed by an electronic device while it is “turned off” or on standby mode.
-Like the stealthy monster, vampire devices slowly drain energy from plugged-in devices in your home without you noticing.
+Like the stealthy mythical creatures, vampire devices slowly drain energy from plugged-in devices in your home without you noticing.
 While most people don’t think twice about the devices they leave plugged in, taking a moment to unplug electronics can add up to big energy savings!